What’s the difference between the Athletic PODsox and the Original PODsox?

 What compression level do PODsox provide?

-When sized properly (see sizing chart on ordering page for each pair of sox), PODsox provide 18 mmHg at the ankle and 14 mmHg at the calf.
+When sized properly (see sizing chart on ordering page for each pair of sox), classic and athletic PODsox provide 20 mmHg at the ankle and 15 mmHg at the calf.
+Our calf sleeves provide 30 mmHg compression at the ankle and 20 mmHg compression at the calf.
 It is very important for accurate compression that you wear the correct size stocking.
 Beware when buying compression stockings as they are not all created equal!
 If they are not sized (i.e. one size fits all) or are sized off of your shoe size they cannot possibly provide a accurate level of compression.
-POD Sox are sized off your calf because that is where your lower leg blood vessels live and where troublesome DVT's can form.
+POD Sox are sized off your calf because that is where your lower leg blood vessels live and where troublesome DVT’s can form.

 How do I know what my correct size is?